-Christoffer Dall, Jeremy Andrus, Alexander Van't Hof, Oren Laadan, and Jason Nieh.
+Christoffer Dall, Jeremy Andrus, Alexander Van't Hof, Oren Laadan, Jason Nieh.
 The Design, Implementation, and Evaluation of Cells: A Virtual Smartphone Architecture.
 ACM Transactions on Computer Systems (TOCS), 30(3):9:1--9:31, August 2012.
 (Invited Paper)

-Jeremy Andrus, Christoffer Dall, Alexander Van't Hof, Oren Laadan, and Jason Nieh.
+Jeremy Andrus, Christoffer Dall, Alexander Van't Hof, Oren Laadan, Jason Nieh.
 Cells: A Virtual Mobile Smartphone Architecture.
 Proceedings of the 23rd ACM Symposium on Operating Systems Principles (SOSP 2011), Cascais, Portugal, October 2011.
 (Best Paper Award) (Source Code, Video Demo)

 Cycada Project (formerly "Cider"):